 Still, some clinicians struggled with encouraging their patients to think in a solution-focused way, and reported that patients were at a loss as to how to come up with small improvements or ideal scenarios.
 Although this was a real concern, the verbatim quotes reported here might be interpreted as reflecting a certain scepticism or cynicism amongst some clinicians, which may have undermined their ability to implement a solution-focused intervention; they may not have fully endorsed the notion that it is just as much the patient’s evaluation of their situation as the situation itself that can be influenced by SFT.
 Nonetheless, the appropriateness of SFT for some of the most socially deprived members of society warrants careful consideration.
 There has been limited research with respect to the use of SFT with patients with psychosis, and this requires further investigation.

 The third theme of the role of technology in implementing DIALOG+ was a particularly strong one.
-This referred in part to clinicians’ concerns that the technology would impact negatively on the TR, although major interference arising from use of the tablet computer did not materialise; overall, initial disruption diminished with time, or could be overcome.
+This referred in part to clinicians’ concerns that the technology would impact negatively on the therapeutic relationship, although major interference arising from use of the tablet computer did not materialise; overall, initial disruption diminished with time, or could be overcome.
 An even stronger concern was clinicians’ own anxiety surrounding the operation of the tool.
 This may provide a clue as to why a significant proportion of clinicians in the intervention group did not ultimately implement DIALOG+.
 It is possible that they found the technology distracting or intimidating; indeed, such tablets and the accompanying software and user interface were still very new to the market when the trial was conducted.
 The endurance of such concerns may be traceable to the limited training programme prior to the trial.
 To improve future implementation, an e-learning module would allow clinicians to reacquaint themselves with the operation of the software as and when required, at their leisure.

 The fourth and final theme referred to suggestions for improvement of the intervention offered by clinicians.
 In keeping with the previous theme, they requested more training, in both the technology and in SFT.
 They agreed with the platform choice of tablet computers and hoped eventually to be able to operate the technology on a hands-free basis.